nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 > - Nix, as a programming memory model, operates on the file system
 > - Nix, as an ecosystem, has *Flake* as the most recent major feature
 >     - similar to `package.json` or `stack.yaml` or `cabal.project`.
->     - with *flakes*, we can control system builds as programs.
+>     - more, we can control system builds as programs.

 In order to get the ball rolling with Nix as quickly as possible, I recommend that you
 - ignore **NixOS** completely.
-- install **Nix** on your system; either *multi-user* or *single-user* works.
-    - I am the only user of my system so I picked single-user.
+- install **Nix** on your system; I am the only user of my system so I chose single-user.
 - start with **Nix Flake**.

 ### exposition on Nix

 As *a tool for managing and building system dependencies*, Nix offers environment isolation, caching and deterministic reproducibility.

 When you install Nix as recommended, you install a handler into your user space that can parse and evaluate `*.nix` files via various Nix commands.
-This handler can create an isolated shell with all required environment variables, and then retrieve dependencies already indexed in a remote repository.
+This handler can retrieve and build dependencies that are already indexed in a remote repository.
+It can also create an isolated shell with env variables for development or deployment.

+- First, this solves the problem of dependency management via the remote index.
+You just need to look at StackOverflow to see the heap of questions on missing packages.
-First, this solves the problem of dependency management.
-Second, the required dependencies are then built and cached on the local host, making build time much shorter in subsequent rebuilds.
-Third, all dependencies are indexed and stored by their cryptographic hashes.
-This means that the same exact build can be replicated with 100% certainty (referential transparency for the functional programmers).
-This is signficant.
+- Second, the dependencies are then build and cached on the local host, making subsequent build times much shorter.
+- Third, all dependencies are indexed and stored by their cryptographic hashes.
+This is true for both the remote and local stores.
+This is significant.
+This means we can replicate the build outputs with 100% certainty by using the same hashed packages for inputs.

 ### on ~~NixOS~~

 The reason you should ignore NixOS is an economic one.

-Most developers are gerrymandered into 3 territories: Windows, MacOS and an opague blob of Unix distros.
+Most developers are gerrymandered into 3 territories: Windows, MacOS and an opaque blob of Unix distros.
 This is a just a fact of life.
-It is then a logical next step to infer that most developers would prefer to stick with the systems they are familiar with.
-We all feel more comfortable with the tools that we own.
+It is then logical to infer that most developers would prefer to stick with the systems they are familiar with.
+We all feel more at home with the tools that we own.

-The costs of migrating to a new OS is simply too high for most people, especially without a proper plan.
+In any case, the costs of migrating to a new OS is simply too high for most people, especially without a good reason and plan.

-For that reason, I suggest a *project-leveled isolation* as a more sensible approach.
+Therefore, I recommend an *isolation level on a per-project basis* via Nix Flake.
+It is a more sensible approach to Nix.
 More below.

 ### on Nix flakes